ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 single party will have access to the identifying Client information and unique Origin information.
 If there is only a single Origin, then per-Origin tokens are not appropriate in this model, since the Attester can learn the redemption context.
-(Note, however, that the Attester does not learn whether a token is per-Origin or cross-Origin.)
+However, the Attester does not learn whether a token is per-Origin or cross-Origin.

 ## Split Origin, Attester, Issuer {#deploy-split}